Md-Shahab-Ali/Netflix_landing_page/README.md

 Minimalistic Netflix Landing Page:-

-This project is a minimalist clone of the Netflix landing page, created entirely with HTML and CSS.
-Explore the responsive design, layout, and styling that closely resembles the original Netflix interface.
+This project is a minimalist landing page inspired by Netflix, created entirely with HTML and CSS to design a clean interface with movie/show thumbnails, a search bar, and organized sections.
+And also ensured responsiveness for various screen sizes.